 Finally, it’s important to remember that your virtual teaching toolkit shouldn’t just help you craft a great online lesson; it should support you in everything that happens outside of it.
 Planning and coordinating in a hybrid or remote setting can be diffcult, so look for tools that bring structure to your day and make it easy to stay connected, visible and in control.

 There are virtual teaching tools out there for every different teaching approach imaginable, catered to a range of different ages, needs and abilities.
+According to Studocu, the e-learning market size exceeded $315 billion in 2021 and is still growing exceptionally fast in 2023.
 We’ve grouped together some of the basics—with options for individuals as well as institutions.
 They cover everything from colleague communication and video classrooms, to managing your schedule and sticking to your work hours.

 COVID-19 has made Zoom a household name.
 But in addition to using Zoom to video call your family, it’s a useful tool for no-frills virtual classrooms and department meetings.
 Its free version far outstrips Google Hangouts and Skype in terms of participant size—allowing you to host up to 100 participants at once.
 It also lets you create several breakout rooms, share screens and use group chat for smaller discussions during a lesson.
 You can easily record calls too—useful for self-critique as you iterate your online teaching methods, and for sharing meetings with colleagues who couldn’t attend.

 Price: free for 40-minute calls.
 Upgrade for $15/month for longer call durations.